By Isis Darios

 3. Keyless entry

-The pandemic accelerated the trend towards keyless entry, with physical room keys becoming a thing of the past.
+During the last years, the trend towards the keyless entry accelerated, with physical room keys becoming a thing of the past.
 Today, 46% of travelers say that keyless solutions are an important on-property feature for them, and this statistic is only expected to grow.

 Keyless entry allows guests to skip long check-in and check-out lines at the front desk and access their room with their mobile devices.
 While some guests may be wary of the security surrounding keyless entry, the solutions on the market are encrypted and registered with the guests’ unique phone number, expiring as soon as the guest has checked out.